sanity-io/document-internationalization/docs/known-caveats.md

 ## Usage with singletons
 There is currently no clean way of handling translations for singletons.
 Simply because of the way they are usually set-up.

-You would for exmaple have a desk structure item like this:
+You would for example have a desk structure item like this:
 ```js
   S.documentListItem()
     .schemaType(`schemaType`).id(`my-id`)